Impossible to map the world – we select and make graphics so that we can understand it - Roger Tomlinson

 Mrs Angela Neal - Head of Geography

-Mr Tom Longhill - Teacher of Geography and Social Sciences
+Mr Tom Longhill - Teacher of Geography

 We aim to engender a love of learning, self-belief and aspiration through several intentions that are unpacked further.
 Those intentions are removing barriers to learning; developing knowledge and skills for learning in a range of subjects; developing personal attributes and to enrich students’ experiences and broaden their horizons.